It’s me #ItsNotMyPeriod by Kotext Canada

-How do you turn something used against women into something that empowers them?
+How do you turn something that's been used against women into something that empowers them?

 The Brief